martinwork/pxt-luma-matrix/docs/src/guides/build-your-own.md

 4. Connect Matrix DIN to micro:bit P0
 5. Connect Matrix VCC to VCC of external 5V power supply
 6. Connect micro:bit to computer using USB cable

+If you want to also use the input methods, connect a switch and a joystick to the micro:bit.
+The inputs are required for example in snake game
+- Switch
+    - Connect one side of the switch to micro:bit 3V
+    - Connect the other side of the switch to micro:bit GND
+    - Connect the middle pin of the switch to micro:bit P1
+- Joystick
+    - Center button to P2
+    - Up button to P9
+    - Down button to P16
+    - Right button to P8
+    - Left button to P12